 Because the Wolfram Language is a different and higher-level kind of language, that automates away many of the details that typical programming books concentrate on.

 It’s certainly used for education (and Mathematica is ubiquitous at universities).
 But it’s also very widely used in industry.
 It’s good for education because it’s powerful and easy to learn.

 Will learning the Wolfram Language help in learning other languages?

 Definitely.
 Knowing the Wolfram Language you’ll understand higher-level concepts, which you’ll then see played out in lower-level ways in other languages.

 The Wolfram Language seems too easy; is it really programming?

 Definitely.
 And because it automates away the drudgery you might associate with programming, you’ll be able to go much further, and understand much more.

-Anything 11.1 and above.
-Note that even some fairly simple examples (e.g. Table[x, 5]) won’t work in versions earlier than 10.3.
+Anything 13.1 and above.
+Note that examples won’t work if your version is from before the functionality they use was introduced.
 If you’re running the Wolfram Language in the Wolfram Cloud you’ll always be using the latest version, but if you’re running on a desktop system you may explicitly have to upgrade.